Extendability of automorphisms of K3 surfaces: Automorphisms specializing to identity

 We have $g^* \omega = \zeta \omega$ with $\zeta$ an $l$-th root of $1$, where $\omega$ is as in Lemma \ref{lem:Omega2-RDPmodel}.
 Since $\spen(g) = 1$, we have $\norm{\zeta - 1}_p < 1$.
 If $g$ is non-symplectic ($\zeta \neq 1$), this implies $l = p$.

 Assume now $g$ is symplectic.
 Any symplectic automorphism on a K3 surface of finite prime-to-characteristic order has at least one fixed point (Lemma \ref{lem:sympfin}), so take $x \in \Fix(g)$.
 We may assume $x$ is $K$-rational.
-Let $x_0$ be the specialization of $x$ with respect to some proper RDP scheme $g$-model $\cX$ of $X$ (use Proposition \ref{prop:G-projectivemodel} to find such $\cX$).
-Clearly $g$ acts non-trivially on $\cO_{\cX,x_0}$.
-Therefore, as in the proof of Proposition \ref{prop:localresolution}(1), $\spen(g)$ cannot be $ = 1$ if $l \neq p$. \end{proof}
+Take a proper RDP scheme $g$-model $\cX$ (use Proposition \ref{prop:G-projectivemodel} to find such $\cX$) and let $x_0 \in \cX_0$ be the specialization of $x$.
+We can diagonalize the action of $g$ on $\cO_{\cX,x_0}$ as $(x_1, \dots, x_n) \mapsto (a_1 x_1, \dots, a_n x_n)$ ($n = 2$ or $n = 3$) where $a_i$ are $l$-th roots of $1$ .
+Since this action is nontrivial, at least one of $a_i$ is nontrivial, and if $l \neq p$ then its reduction to $\cX_0$ is still nontrivial. \end{proof}

 \begin{cor} If $p \geq 23$, then no nontrivial automorphism of finite order of a K3 surface over $K$ specializes to the identity. \end{cor}

 \begin{proof} A K3 surface in characteristic $0$ does not admit an automorphism of prime order $\geq 23$ (\cite{Nikulin:auto}*{Sections 3,5}). \end{proof}